ycreachcadec/aws_sap_certification/README.md

 - Amazon Forecast, a service that uses machine learning to generate precise time-series predictions
 - serverless caching, which automatically scales a Redis cluster is possible with ElasticCache
 - AWS Step Functions with Map and Parallel states can indeed help break down tasks into smaller parts
-- Amazon Aurora cloning allows you to create a new cluster that uses the same Aurora cluster volume and has the same data as the original.
+- Amazon Aurora cloning allows you to create a new cluster that uses the same Aurora cluster volume and has the same data as the original
 - Amazon Aurora can be share in RAM (for a source/destination in a same region, aurora cloning is faster than snapshot copy)
-- EKS Distro is a Kubernetes distribution built and powered by Amazon EKS managed, allowing you to deploy secure and reliable Kubernetes clusters in any environment. (opensource)
+- EKS Distro is a Kubernetes distribution built and powered by Amazon EKS managed, allowing you to deploy secure and reliable Kubernetes clusters in any environment (opensource)
-- Amazon S3 Storage Lens is a cloud-storage analytics feature that you can use to gain organization-wide visibility into object-storage usage and activity.
+- Amazon S3 Storage Lens is a cloud-storage analytics feature that you can use to gain organization-wide visibility into object-storage usage and activity
 -  Storage Class Analysis can help in optimizing storage costs by suggesting what objects to move between storage classes
 - AWS DirectConnect gateway require to set prefix lists
-- AWS Migration Hub, which offers data exploration features integrated with Amazon Athena.
+- AWS Migration Hub, which offers data exploration features integrated with Amazon Athena
 - S3 Select is simply used to retrieve specific subsets of data from within an S3 object
 - Cloudformation stackset - automatic deployment possible at organization level
-- Security Hub has integration with Organizations, so you can use one single Security Hub dashboard to monitor for both security issues in one place.
+- Security Hub has integration with Organizations, so you can use one single Security Hub dashboard to monitor for both security issues in one place
-- Audit Manager to automate evidence collection and to provide continuous auditing and compliance.
+- Audit Manager to automate evidence collection and to provide continuous auditing and compliance
-- Timestream can be up to a thousand times faster than a relational database.
+- Timestream can be up to a thousand times faster than a relational database
--  Timestream can periodically and automatically schedule queries to perform real-time analytics on incoming data.
+-  Timestream can periodically and automatically schedule queries to perform real-time analytics on incoming data
--  resource-based policies are not available for DynamoDB tables.
+-  resource-based policies are not available for DynamoDB tables
 ---
-- Cloudfront - Field-level encryption :  The sensitive information provided by your clients is encrypted at the edge closer to the user and remains encrypted throughout your entire application stack, ensuring that only applications that need the data—and have the credentials to decrypt it—are able to do so.
+- Cloudfront - Field-level encryption :  The sensitive information provided by your clients is encrypted at the edge closer to the user and remains encrypted throughout your entire application stack, ensuring that only applications that need the data—and have the credentials to decrypt it—are able to do so
 - EC2 instances in an EMR cluster are organized into node types.
-There are three: the master node, the core node, and task nodes.
+There are three: the master node, the core node, and task nodes
 - EMR : The collection of EC2 instances that host each node type is called either an instance fleet or a uniform instance group.
 The instance fleets or uniform instance groups configuration is a choice you make when you create a cluster (cant change after)
 - Aurora : all DB instances in a multi-master cluster must be in the same AWS Region and you can’t enable cross-region replicas from multi-master clusters
-- RDS Multi-AZ deployments does is synchronous replication.
+- RDS Multi-AZ deployments does is synchronous replication
 - auto healing exists in opswork
 - AWS Systems Manager Maintenance Windows which lets you define a schedule
 - CodeDeploy permet de déployer sur des machines on-prem